 Peggy Lynn, singer, songwriter, and educator, brings an infectious enthusiasm to all her endeavors.
+Peggy ranges from folksy to blues with equal ease, alone or harmonizing with others.
 With a sultry, yet powerful alto voice, Peggy gives a clear message of the passion underlying her songs.
-While her style and range give meaning and feeling to all her work, her most powerful message, her passion, is for the contributions and burdens of women.
-Peggy ranges from folksy to blues with equal ease, alone or harmonizing with others.
+While her style and range give meaning and emotion to all her work, her most powerful message is for the contributions and burdens of women.

-Peggy has been joined in wedded bliss for ten years to fellow musician Dan Duggan.
-The couple has released several duo recordings, including Keeping Christmas, A Stitch in Time, Grandsongs, Jamcrackers, with Dan Berggren, and Be the Light.
-Their most recent recording, released in 2013, is Esperance, named for their farm in Red Creek, NY.
-This new recording includes five original songs from each of them and a few bouncy swing tunes to round out the roster.
+Peggy has been joined in wedded bliss for 15 years to fellow musician Dan Duggan.
+The couple has released several duo recordings, including Keeping Christmas, A Stitch in Time, Grandsongs, Be the Light, and Esperance.
+They have also combined with Dan Berggren as the Jamcrackers trio to produce Ten Miles to Saturday Night, and Jamcrackers.
+Their most recent trio recording, released in 2017, is Get Crackin’, which was listed in the top 25 favorites of the year by Wanda Fischer, host of WAMC’s Hudson River Sampler.